alex-h-stone/spring-boot-microservice-reference/README.md

 #### External REST API calls via Spring WebFlux

 See VaccinationsApiClient for an example of calling an external REST API using Spring Flux.

 ---

+#### Stubbing of external API calls via WireMock

+See https://wiremock.org/docs/stubbing/ for additional guidance with WireMock.

+Also see 'VaccinationsWireMockServer' for how to define a stub server for running a microservice locally with external API dependencies.

+In addition, 'WiremockServerForIntegrationTests' for how to utilise WireMock for automated integration tests.

+---